ks91/pub/java/org/media_art_online/simplehttpd/README.md

 To build the program:
 $ ant package

-This will create "javaout" directory under the same level as "java", where simplehttpd.jar is put.
+This will create "javaout" directory under the same level as "java", where simplehttpd[-version].jar is put.
 Place the jar file anywhere that fits.

 To start the program:
-$ java -jar simplehttpd.jar
+$ java -jar simplehttpd[-version].jar

 or double-click on the icon of the jar file if your environment allows that.